 The Tidyman- this isn’t actually anything to do with recycling but is part of the Keep Britain Tidy campaign and is a reminder to dispose of waste properly- something many runners need to learn when taking gels.

 Recycling your gels responsibly

-This example is based on the gels I commonly use from Science in Sport (I’m an SiS ambassador) and these gels are marked up with the Mobius loop meaning they can potentially be recycled, they’re also vegan.
+This example is based on the gels I commonly use from Science in Sport (I used to be an SiS ambassador, but continue to use their products) and these gels are marked up with the Mobius loop meaning they can potentially be recycled, they’re also vegan.
 There is also a plethora of energy gels and products on the market so please do explore your options.
 But it is important to follow some basic principles:

 Bring your gels home with you.
 Whilst many races offer recycling points for gels, bottles, etc. more often than not gel wrappers need to be clean and empty to be recycled.
 Putting a semi used gel (I can guarantee you won’t have got that final 5% out the bottom, and if you have you’re some sort of ninja pro!) into a recycling bin doesn’t mean it will actually get recycled.
 I suspect this is why races encourage you to drink, drain, drop when using plastic bottles- because it is often difficult to recycle products with food/drink still within them.